jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Trial-Service-Clause.md

 #### **11. Supplementary**

-11.1 The service description and price description of JD Cloud on relevant page of [www.jdcloud.com](https://www.jdcloud.com/) and the order page agreed by you are an integral part of the Service Terms.
+11.1 The service description and price description of JD Cloud & AI on relevant page of [www.jdcloud.com](https://www.jdcloud.com/) and the order page agreed by you are an integral part of the Service Terms.
 If the service description and price description on relevant page of [www.jdcloud.com](https://www.jdcloud.com/) and the order page agreed by you are inconsistent with the Service Terms, the Service Terms shall prevail.

-11.2 JD Cloud is entitled to, by announcing at [www.jdcloud.com](https://www.jdcloud.com/) or notifying you through website or in writing, transfer all or part of the rights and obligations under the Service Terms to JD Cloud's affiliates.
+11.2 JD Cloud & AI is entitled to, by announcing at [www.jdcloud.com](https://www.jdcloud.com/) or notifying you through website or in writing, transfer all or part of the rights and obligations under the Service Terms to JD Cloud & AI's affiliates.

 11.3 If any provisions should remain in existence in nature or otherwise at the termination of this Agreement, they shall be deemed to be renewed terms, including but not limited to guarantees terms, confidentiality terms, intellectual property terms, governing law and dispute resolution terms.